 Our diuresis room provides heart failure patients with same-day outpatient IV therapy.
 We offer scheduled sessions and access to urgent slots Monday through Friday.

-Access to advice from our cardiologists is available to colleagues through state-of-the-art telemedicine capabilities.
+Access to advice from our cardiologists is available to colleagues through state-of-the-art telehealth capabilities.
 Teams from urgent care centers, emergency departments or physician practices can consult with the CDAc team and also get expert guidance on whether patients are likely to benefit from referral to BIDMC in Boston.